Sign up to our mailing list

 The Monteverdi Choir celebrates its 60th anniversary in 2024.
 Over the course of its life, it has established itself as one of the greatest choirs in the world.
 Through a combination of consummate technique, historically inspired performance practice and a strong appreciation for visual impact, the Choir constantly strives to bring fresh perspectives, immediacy, and drama to its performances.
 The Choir and English Baroque Soloists were honoured to perform at the Coronation of their Patron, HM The King, in May 2023.

-Founded in 1964 by John Eliot Gardiner, the Monteverdi Choir has released over 150 recordings under his baton and won numerous prizes, including the ‘Best Choir’ prize at the Oper!
+Founded in 1964, the Monteverdi Choir has released over 150 recordings and won numerous prizes, including the ‘Best Choir’ prize at the Oper!
 Awards in January 2024.

 About Jonathan Sells, Conductor & Chorusmaster